zsoltkovacs/p2pp/README.md

 Further when running on a unix-flavoured system (Mac OSX or Linux), you will need to make the script p2pp.sh executable:

-edit the .bat or .sh file with the correct path to the py script.   (looking into removing this requirement in future releases)
+WINDOWS ONLY: edit the .bat file with the correct path to the .py script.

 ```
    cd place_where_you_extracted_the_zip_file